 Caption: A Heavy thunder and storm

-In some parts of the world, the resident might experience major storms very often.
+In some parts of the world, residents might often experience major storms.
 If that is the case, lightning and heavy flood will severely impact the electrical systems.
 In addition, the current imbalance may cause damage to the residents.

 If you live in such areas, you need to take precautions on time.
-For that, you should perform a complete compliance test and repair faults on time.
+You should perform a complete compliance test and repair faults on time.

 How to conduct an Electrical Certificate of Compliance inspection?